Surgical Critical Care

 Use the link below to learn more about the following examination in surgical critical care (SCC):

-- Successful completion of the Surgical Critical Care Certifying Examination is required for board certification in surgical critical care.
-The Certifying Exam is an five-hour, multiple-choice examination held once a year on a single day at computer-testing centers across the U.S.
+- Successful completion of the Surgical Critical Care Certifying Exam is required for board certification in surgical critical care.
+The Certifying Exam is an 5-hour, multiple-choice examination held once a year on a single day at computer-testing centers across the U.S.

 - Applicants for certification in surgical critical care must be currently certified by the ABS in general surgery, in addition to completing the required training in SCC.
 The ABS will also accept applicants currently certified in vascular surgery who completed an integrated training program, as well as current diplomates of other ABMS surgical boards, provided their primary certifying board supports their application.